feststelltaste/awesome-legacy-systems/readme.md

 ## Conferences

 - [The Legacy of SoCraTes](https://www.youtube.com/channel/UC0M37QolwmwobAY4Bt8Tszg) - an irregular online conference where speakers share their insights on how to approach legacy systems in a successful way.
-Plenty of talks from various directions make this ressource valuable for people tackling legacy systems.
+Plenty of talks from various directions make this resource valuable for people tackling legacy systems.

 ## Courses

-- [paid, german] [Hendrick Lösch: Refactoring: Bestehende Architekturen restrukturieren](https://www.linkedin.com/learning/refactoring-bestehende-architekturen-restrukturieren) - an online course that gives you an overview on what to do with your legacy systems: from the code-level the restructoring of complete application landscapes.
+- [paid, german] [Hendrick Lösch: Refactoring: Bestehende Architekturen restrukturieren](https://www.linkedin.com/learning/refactoring-bestehende-architekturen-restrukturieren) - an online course that gives you an overview on what to do with your legacy systems: from the code-level the restructuring of complete application landscapes.
 - [paid] [M. Scott Ford: Agile Software Development - Dealing with Legacy Code and Technical Debt](https://www.linkedin.com/learning/agile-software-development-dealing-with-legacy-code-and-technical-debt)

 ## Lists of Tools

 There are plenty of tools out there that can help you with your legacy systems.
-This section lists existing lists so that you can find your tool that fit your specific needs:
+This section lists existing lists so that you can find your tool that fit to your specific needs:

-- [Architecture Improvement Method aim42](https://aim42.github.io/) - a collection of practices and patterns to support software evolution, modernization, maintenance, migration and improvement of software systems.
+- [Architecture Improvement Method aim42](https://aim42.github.io/) - a collection of practices and patterns to support software evolution, modernization, maintenance, migration, and improvement of software systems.
 - [Analysis-Tools.dev](https://analysis-tools.dev/) - static analysis tools for many programming languages, build tools, config files and more.
 - [Awesome Open Source - Profilers](https://awesomeopensource.com/projects/profiler) - tools for in-depth runtime analysis.
 - [OpenAPM](https://openapm.io/landscape) - lists various Application Performance Management tools that can help you to find performance problems.